tchangkiat/aws-cdk-stacks/README.md

 - Add a stage to the pipeline to deploy to ECS on EC2 or Fargate

 ## Cohort Training - Homework 3 (Homework3.js / hw3):
-- Using eksctl, create an EKS cluster with the following:
+- Create an EKS cluster with the following:
 - OIDC for IRSA
 - Managed Node Groups
 - Cluster Autoscaler